cypress-io/cypress-documentation/content/api/commands/spy.md

 ### Aliases

 You can alias spies, similar to how [`.as()`](/api/commands/as) works.
-This can make your spies easier to identify in error messages and Cypress's command log.
+This can make your spies easier to identify in error messages and Cypress's command log, and allows you to assert against them later using `cy.get()`.

 ```javascript
 const obj = {